 I don't sew!
 Do you ever make custom pieces for anyone?

 Due to our dedication to design, we do not have time to take custom orders.
-However, we are going to be offering a limited number of finished goods from time to time under our new brand, KW Made.
+However, we are now offering a limited number of finished goods under our new brand, KW Made.
 The inventory will fluctuate depending on what we're busy doing, so check back often to see what we're currently offering.
 Back to top

 What sort of thread do you use in your sewing?

 We prefer to use a strong polyester thread to construct all of our designs.
 While there are many fine products in the marketplace, our favorite is Gutterman.
 Back to top

 For machine sewing, we use Schmetz needles exclusively.
 They are wonderful needles and Schemtz provides a large assortment to choose from, depending on the type of sewing you are doing.
 For handwork, we prefer the Tulip Hiroshima needles.
 Again, Tulip offers a wide range of needle sizes to accommodate whatever your project may be.
 Back to top

 Our personal favorite is the Rowenta professional steam generator.
 This sort of iron has the steam tank separate from the iron unit with a large cord that connects the two.
 This type of iron can get quite hot and generates a lot of steam, which is perfect for clothing and bag sewing.
 Back to top

 What kind of machine do you sew with?